hdShang/arxiv-daily/docs/cs-CL/2025-08-06/papers/250804276v2-a-few-words-can-distort-graphs-knowledge-poisoning-attacks-on-graph-.md

 ---
 layout: default
-title: A Few Words Can Distort Graphs: Knowledge Poisoning Attacks on Graph-based Retrieval-Augmented Generation of Large Language Models
+title: "A Few Words Can Distort Graphs: Knowledge Poisoning Attacks on Graph-based Retrieval-Augmented Generation of Large Language Models"
 ---

 # A Few Words Can Distort Graphs: Knowledge Poisoning Attacks on Graph-based Retrieval-Augmented Generation of Large Language Models